alsarantsev/alsarantsev/README.md

 - 👋 Hi, I’m Sasha
 - 👀 I’m interested in Data Analysis
-- 📫 How to reach me : https://www.linkedin.com/in/sarantsevaleksandr/
+- 📫 How to reach me: https://www.linkedin.com/in/sarantsevaleksandr/

 <!---
 alsarantsev/alsarantsev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.